pandastrike/panda-confidential/API.md

 The underlying `utf8` and `base64` decoding is handled by the [TweetNaCl-Utils-JS][tweetnacl-utils] helpers, written in [Universal JavasScript][universal].

-When a Uint8Array or Node.js Buffer is input:
+When an Uint8Array or Node.js Buffer is input:
 - `decode` is a no-op, regardless of the encoding specified.

 When a string is input:
-- `utf8`: `decode` decodes the string -- assuming UTF8 encoding -- and outputs a Uint8Array of the resulting data.
+- `utf8`: `decode` decodes the string -- assuming UTF8 encoding -- and outputs an Uint8Array of the resulting data.
-- `base64`: `decode` decodes the string -- assuming Base64 encoding -- and outputs a Uint8Array of the resulting data.
+- `base64`: `decode` decodes the string -- assuming Base64 encoding -- and outputs an Uint8Array of the resulting data.
 - `binary`: `deocde` is a no-op.

 When an object is input:
-- `decode` first stringifies the object and then utf8 decodes it to output a Uint8Array of the resulting data.
+- `decode` first stringifies the object and then utf8 decodes it to output an Uint8Array of the resulting data.
 In this case, you are not required to specify a decoding format.

 ##### Example
 ```coffeescript